The Unappreciated Awesomeness at Avery Dennison

 Source: S&P Capital IQ.
 Dollar amounts in millions.
 FQ = fiscal quarter.

 On a 12-month basis, the trend at Avery Dennison looks very good.
-At 31.6 days, it is 15.4 days better than the five-year average of 46.9 days.
-The biggest contributor to that improvement was DIO, which improved 5.7 days compared to the five-year average.
+At 36.2 days, it is 6.5 days better than the five-year average of 42.7 days.
+The biggest contributor to that improvement was DPO, which improved 4.0 days compared to the five-year average.

 Though the CCC can take a little work to calculate, it's definitely worth watching every quarter.
 You'll be better informed about potential problems, and you'll improve your odds of finding underappreciated home run stocks.

-Can your portfolio provide you with enough income to last through retirement?
+Can your retirement portfolio provide you with enough income to last?
 You'll need more than Avery Dennison.
-Learn how to maximize your investment income and get "The 3 DOW Stocks Dividend Investors Need."
+Learn about crafting a smarter retirement plan in "The Shocking Can't-Miss Truth About Your Retirement."
 Click here for instant access to this free report.

 Add Avery Dennison to My Watchlist.